grz0zrg/fas/README.md

 |          G | Amplitude value of the RIGHT channel     |
 |          B | Sample index bounded to [0, 1] (cyclic) and grains density when > 2 |
 |          A | Grains start index bounded [0, 1] (cyclic), grains start index random [0, 1] factor when > 1, play the grain backward when negative |

-### Spectral synthesis (planned)

-Spectral synthesis is a mean to generate sounds by using the FFT and IFFT algorithm preserving phase information, this is one of the most powerful synthesis algorithm available, it is able to re-produce sounds with great accuracy.

 ### Sampler